inceptjs/incept.js/docs/backlog.md

 **@loadable/server**

-This is the only reason why I'm building files in dev mode instead of loading it in memory. see the
+This is the only reason why I would build files in dev mode instead of loading it in memory. see the
 [loadable docs](https://loadable-components.com/docs/api-loadable-server/)
 on this.